 For the quintessential Munich experience, be sure to visit a hofbrauhaus (beer garden) close to the square.

 Marienplatz is located in the heart of Munich’s Old Town.
 All of Munich’s major landmarks are easily accessible from the centrally located Marienplatz subway station.

 When to Get There

-Marienplatz is a public square, with varied opening times for the different businesses located there.
+Marienplatz is a public square and is accessible year-round; however, the various businesses and attractions on the square have individual opening hours.
 During the holiday season, one of Munich’s most celebrated Christmas markets is held on the plaza.
-In summer, the square hostsviktualienmarkt (farmers markets) and musical buskers.
+In summer, the square hosts viktualienmarkt (farmers markets) and musical buskers.